-Your bedtime routine is becoming a nightmare: your 3 year old screams, not wanting to be put to bed suddenly fighting bedtime.
-Even once tucked in, he won’t go to sleep and climbs out of bed constantly.
+Your 3 year old screams and fights sleep, not wanting to be put to bed.
+Even once tucked in, he won’t go to sleep, and instead climbs out of bed constantly.

-You used to be able to walk him back to his room, but now he demands that you lay with him until he falls asleep (which could take upwards of an hour).
-But then once he’s fallen asleep, it takes one move on your part and he’s awake, crying for you yet again.
+You used to be able to walk him back to his room, but now he demands that you lay with him until he falls asleep (which can often taken up to an hour).
+Of course, once he’s finally asleep, just one move on your part is all it takes before he’s awake, crying for you yet again.

 The constant tears, sleep regression, and the battle of getting him to sleep is draining, leaving you at your wit’s end.

-Never mind that you’ve tried what seems like everything.
-You established a routine with bath time, pajamas, and reading.
-But no matter how long or soothing the routine, he still throws a fit when it ends.
+Never mind that you’ve tried everything and established a routine with bath time, pajamas, and reading.
+Except no matter how long or soothing the routine, he still throws a fit when it ends.

-You’ve also tried making his room more comfortable, adding a night light so he’s not afraid, and giving him a comfort item.
+You’ve also made his room more comfortable, adding a night light so he’s not afraid, and giving him a comfort item.

-Your 3 year old is still waking up every night, leaving both of you sleep-deprived and exhausted.
-As much as you love your child, you can’t take it, and feel horrible all the while.
+Nope—nothing’s working.
+He’s still waking up every night, leaving both of you sleep-deprived and exhausted.
+As much as you love him, you don’t know how much more you can take, and feel horrible and guilty all the while.

 How to handle the 3 year old sleep regression

 Rest assured, my friend, this won’t last forever.
-In fact, there are several ways to help your child better cope and sleep through the night in his room.
+In fact, you can help your child better cope and sleep through the night in his room.